Volkswagen Tiguan AllSpace Review and Prices

 Much more exciting is the 8.0-inch touchscreen infotainment system you get as standard and the 10-inch digital driver’s display you get on all but entry-level Match cars.
 It looks just as sharp as the Virtual Cockpit system you get in posh Audis and really sets the Volkswagen Tiguan Allspace apart from many less futuristic seven-seaters.

 Speaking of seven seats, the Allspace musters up almost as much room in its third row as the cavernous Skoda Kodiaq.
-There’s just enough space for adults to get comfy on short journeys and kids won’t have too much to complain about on long hauls either.
+There’s just enough space for small adults to get comfy on short journeys and kids won’t have too much to complain about on long hauls either.

 The middle row is even roomier than in the standard Tiguan (thanks to the Allspace’s longer body) and there’s plenty of adjustment in the front seats to help you find your perfect driving position – even if you’re very tall.

 Sadly, the Tiguan Allspace doesn’t quite live up to its name – other seven-seaters do have bigger boots – but it’s still a practical, if quite expensive, family car

 Unfortunately, the Volkswagen Tiguan Allspace loses some points when it comes to boot space (ironic, given its name).
 With all seven seats in place, there’s still space for a small weekly shop but the Kodiaq has it licked for outright capacity.
 Thankfully, it’s a doddle to flip the back seats down using neat levers in the boot and the resulting flat load bay is large enough to swallow a couple of bikes.